guillaumechereau/noc/README.md

 noc
 ===

-A list of public domain libraries for C/C++, inspired by the stb libraries.
+A list of libraries for C/C++, inspired by the stb libraries.

 * **noc_mustache**: mustache template in plain C.
 * **noc_turtle**: procedural graphics generation in plain C.